okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 For example, `search=profile.displayName eq "Bob"` is encoded as `search=profile.displayName%20eq%20%22Bob%22`.
 Examples use cURL-style escaping instead of URL encoding to make them easier to read.

-* Searches many properties:
-   - Any device profile property
-   - The top-level properties `id`, `status` and `lastUpdated`
+Searches include all Device profile properties, as well as the Device's `id`, `status` and `lastUpdated` properties.

 | Search Term Example                             | Description                                      |
 | :---------------------------------------------- | :----------------------------------------------- |